Balancing our ego and our soul’s needs is one of the primary goals of spiritual development. You can learn how to do it.

 Connecting to “source” is hard to explain.
 It is because it beyond the experience of the senses.
 Dr. Wayne Dyer refers to Source as the Spirit (1).
 He considered himself a Sorcerer because he meditated regularly and bathed in this transcendent place of peace.
 He connects with “source” or pure consciousness to engage his intuitive gifts.

 Maharishi Mahesh Yogi talked about Source like the sap within a flower (2).
-The sap makes the stem green and flower in different colors.
+The colorless fluid makes the stem green and blossom in different colors.
 So, the sap is the source of the flower’s form and essence.
 The sap is everywhere in the plant, from the roots and the stem to the flower.
 The roots get their energy from the ground.
 In his analogy, the root is the link between the ground or transcendent and our conscious awareness.
 Connecting to “source” creates a connection to our intuition.

 Our Ego is A Tool